ingwinlu/simpleMediaCenter/README.md

 + [Bootswatch (Bootstrap-Themes)](https://github.com/thomaspark/bootswatch) (included)

 ##Installation
-###Archlinuxarm and Archlinux
-simpleMediaCenter is available on the [aur](https://aur.archlinux.org/packages/simplemediacenter-git/).

 ###pypi
 please note that you have to make sure that omxplayer is available yourself if you install via [pypi](https://pypi.python.org/pypi/simpleMediaCenter).